Abesuden/Code-Assassin/doc/developmentDocumentation.md

 ## Push Files

-Once you have gotten to this step, you will need to push the two files onto github.
+Once you have gotten to this step, you will need to push the two files onto GitHub.
 This is the main directory location [here](https://github.com/Abesuden/Software-Engineering/tree/master/languageModules).
 You will need to choose the file for the language you have selected.
 For instance, for the language C, the push will be in this repo directory location:

 ```
 https://github.com/Abesuden/Software-Engineering/tree/master/languageModules/C